liljencrantz/crush/docs/overview.md

 execution is then serialized and passed back to the calling process.

-To execute a command as another user, use the `sudo` command:
+To execute a command as another user, use the `do` method of the user you want to do something as:

-    sudo {./carrot:chown group="rabbit"}
+    user[root]:do {./carrot:chown group="rabbit"}

 To execute a command on a remote host, use the `remote:exec` command: